cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 - [Cloudify Script Plugin]({{page.script_plugin_link}}) (Optional)
 - [Cloudify Diamond Plugin]({{page.diamond_plugin_link}}) (Optional)

-## Management Plugins:

-The Cloudify Manager actually also runs an instance of an agent, this is called the `cloudify_management_agent`.
-This agent is responsible for starting all other agents, and thus requires all of the following plugins.

-(In the future, some of them will be optional.)

 - [Cloudify Linux Agent Installer]({{page.linux_agent_installer_link}}) (Temporarily Mandatory)
 - [Cloudify Linux Plugin Installer]({{page.plugin_installer_link}}) (Temporarily Mandatory)
 - [Cloudify Windows Agent Installer]({{page.windows_agent_installer_link}}) (Temporarily Mandatory)
 - [Cloudify Windows Plugin Installer]({{page.plugin_installer_link}}) (Temporarily Mandatory)

+The Cloudify Manager actually also runs an instance of an agent, this is called the `cloudify_management_agent`.
+This agent is responsible for starting all other agents, and thus requires all `installer` plugins.

+(In the future, some of them will be optional.)

 {%note title=Note%}
 Note that if you want to use the [ZeroMQ](https://github.com/zeromq/pyzmq) proxy in